Skip to main content

 Future plans

 Right now, there are more questions about PASC and Long COVID than answers.
 RECOVER research is focused on rapidly getting answers to those questions.
-Learning more about how PASC affects our bodies and how to predict, prevent, and treat PASC, including Long COVID allows for more research and study ideas to evolve.
+Learning more about how PASC affects our bodies and how to diagnose, prevent, and treat PASC, including Long COVID allows for more research and study ideas to evolve.

 An example of this is with RECOVER clinical trials.
 NIH has asked researchers to share their study ideas and some of the most promising ideas are leading to specific types of studies called clinical trials.
 RECOVER clinical trials will test ways (like medicines and other therapies) to treat or prevent the long-term effects of COVID.